Patriots players pulling for Sox as series shifts to Los Angeles

-The Red Sox have been getting a lot of support from Boston’s other teams this postseason, and that includes the Patriots, who are talking about the Sox historic run.
+FOXBOROUGH, MASS.
+(WHDH) - The Red Sox have been getting a lot of support from Boston’s other teams this postseason, and that includes the New England Patriots, who are talking about the Sox historic run.

 As the Patriots prep for their Monday night matchup against the Buffalo Bills, some players are buzzing about the Sox.